 When you’re taking care of your tires, you know you’re doing everything possible to make your vehicle dependable on the road.
 You don’t have to worry about blowouts or losing control of your vehicle.
 This will allow you to focus on safely driving to your destination.

 McMath Woods P.A.
-Is Here to Help You
+Is Here To Help You

 When negligent drivers don’t maintain their vehicles, they put everyone on the road at risk.
 If someone ignored tire safety and caused an accident where you were injured, it’s important to remember that the accident wasn’t necessarily your fault and you may have legal options.

-If you’ve been injured, a car accident lawyer from McMath Woods P.A. can help you with your claim.
+If you’ve been injured, McMath Woods P.A. can help you with your claim.
 The attorneys at McMath Woods P.A. know how traumatic a car accident can be and how the injuries can be severe, but we can potentially help you get the compensation that may cover medical bills, lost wages, pain and suffering, property damage, and more.
 We can stand up for your rights and get your future back on track.
 Give our office a call today and schedule a free consultation so we can go over your case and find the best course of action for you.

 Tips for Staying Alert Behind the Wheel